-Degree awarded: Master of Arts in Social Sciences (Technology Governance), (MA)
+Degree awarded: Master of Arts in Social Sciences (Technology Governance and Digital Transformation), (MA)

 Workload: 120 ECTS

 Pre-Requisites: Bachelor’s degree or equivalent.
 Candidates with diverse backgrounds are welcome, from social sciences and history to engineering and natural sciences.

 Tuition fees: Nominal study load for the 1st year is 60 ECTS.
 1 ECTS = 55 EUR.
 Cost of Year 1: 3300 EUR.
 Nominal study load for the 2nd year is 60 ECTS.
 The 2nd year consists of Internship & Consulting Lab, free choice courses, and the MA Thesis, which are offered with differentiated ECTS prices.
 Total cost of Year 2: 1155 EUR.
 Total approximate cost of the 2-year program is ca 4455 EUR.

 Scholarships: There are at least 3 tuition-fee waivers available that guarantee free studies.
 (1 for foreign applicant, 2 for Estonian applicants).
 Detailed information about the scholarship is available here.
 Students can also be offered scholarships to assist researchers and staff of the Ragnar Nurkse Department of Innovation and Governance on research projects.